jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.03.24.md

 # Next Review
   - Ben reviewed the UI development roadmap, which is the updated [UI requirements and issues](https://github.com/gregorbj/VisionEval/wiki/User-Interface-Design#requirements)
-  - @RSG and @Brian will plan for the technical team to review next deliverables at the April 14th meeting
+  - @RSG, @Brian will plan for a technical team review of next deliverables at the April 14th meeting